Butuanon people

-The Butuanon are an ethnolinguistic group who inhabited in the region of Caraga.
-They are part of the wider ethnolinguistic group Bisaya people, who constitute the largest Filipino ethnolinguistic group in the country.
+The Butuanon, also known interchangeably by the endonym Lapaknon, are an ethnolinguistic group who primarily inhabit the region of Caraga, Philippines.

+They are part of the wider Bisaya peoples.

 Area

 Butuanons live in the provinces of Agusan del Norte and Agusan del Sur.
 Some live in Misamis Oriental or in Surigao del Norte, all of which are in the northeastern corner of Mindanao.

 Demographics

 Butuanons number about 1,420,000.
 They are the descendants of Austronesian-speaking immigrants who came from South China during the Iron Age.

-The native language of Butuanons is the Butuanon language, but most Butuanon nowadays primarily speak the Cebuano language, because of the mass influx of Cebuano settlers to Mindanao, and Filipino, English as second languages.
+The native language of Butuanons is the Butuanon language, but most younger Butuanon nowadays primarily speak the Cebuano language, because of the mass influx of Cebuano settlers to Mindanao, and Filipino and English as second or third languages.

 They founded the Butuan Kingdom in the 10th century.

-While historically Hindu, Buddhist and animist, today most are Roman Catholics due to missionary activity under Spanish colonization.
+While historically Hindu, Buddhist and animist, today most are Roman Catholics due to missionary activity under Spanish colonization, and a few are Protestant (including the Philippine Independent Church).